-A discretionary grant to support certain businesses severely impacted by the national lockdown in England between 5 November and 2 December 2020, or who legally had to close during this period but are not registered for business rates with North Norfolk District Council.
+A discretionary grant to support certain businesses severely impacted by the national lockdown in England which started on the 5 January 2021, or who legally had to close during this period but are not registered for business rates with North Norfolk District Council.

 There will be two parts to the grant awards:

 - Business Closure